-Clearly Theorem~\ref{thm main 1} provides a lower bound on the maximum degree of $G_n$.
-In fact, the order of this lower bound is the correct one, as the next theorem shows: \begin{theorem} $\Delta(G_n)=\Theta_d(\log n)$ with probability at least $1-n^{-\omega(1)}.$ \end{theorem}
+Clearly, Theorem~\ref{thm main 1} provides a lower bound on the maximum degree of $G_n$.
+In fact, the order of this lower bound is the correct one, as the next theorem shows. \begin{theorem} $\Delta(G_n)=\Theta(\log n)$ with probability $1-n^{-\omega(1)}$. \end{theorem}

-Denote the number of subtrees of $G_n$, isomorphic to a fixed tree $T$, by $S_{n,T}$.
-We show the following result: